 Instead, studying effectively for the SAT is like plugging up the holes of a leaky boat.
-You need to find the biggest hole, and fill it.
+You need to find the biggest hole and fill it.
 Then you find the next biggest hole, and you fix that.
 Soon you'll find that your boat isn't sinking at all.

 How does this relate to SAT Writing?
-You need to find the grammar rules that you're having most trouble in, and then do enough practice questions until it's no longer a weakness.
+You need to find the grammar rules that you're having most trouble in, and then do enough practice questions until they're no longer a weakness.
 Fixing up the biggest holes.

-For every question that you miss, you need to identify the type of question it is, and why you missed it.
+For every question that you miss, you need to identify the type of question it is and why you missed it.
 When you notice patterns to the questions you miss, you then need to find extra practice for this grammar rule.